1danmi/Disk-Management/README.md

 To compile the project:
   - Make sure you have MS Visual Studio 2015 or higher with all the C++ libraries installed.
-  - Make sure that all the nuget package are installed with the latest version
+  - Make sure that all the nuget packages are installed with the latest version
   - Build the projects exactly in this order:
       - FMS5776_2075_3798
       - FMS_DLL